Best LIVE Ammo Deals Online >>>

 JUMP TO SECTION Jump To:

-For safety’s sake — or simply to remain on the right side of the law, depending on what you’re use case is — you have to stop shooting.
+As soon as the sun goes down, you’re faced with an unfortunate reality.
+For safety’s sake — or simply to remain on the right side of the law, depending on what your use case is — you have to stop shooting.

 At least, you did, until night vision optics became a practical reality for recreational consumer-level shooters.
 These systems are cheaper, better, and easier to use than ever before, and they can make a ton of sense under the right circumstances.